 Free Tree Giveaway

-To encourage tree planting in our city, we’re giving away free trees to Cambridge residents on Saturday, April 26th 2025 at Galt Arena Gardens from 8 a.m. to 12 p.m.
+To encourage tree planting in the city, we’re giving away free trees to Cambridge residents on Saturday, September 27, 2025 at Duncan McIntosh Arena from 8 a.m. to 12 p.m.

 Plant a tree on your property to improve air quality, fight climate change and increase property value.